This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The telecommunications anti-competitive conduct regime – part XIB of the CCA

-Part XIB applies certain general anti-competitive conduct provisions of part IV of the CCA (described in other chapters) to telecommunications carriers and carriage service providers (CSP) via the so-called ‘competition rule’.
-A ‘carrier’ is a person holding a carrier licence to supply a carriage service to the public via a ‘network unit’ (generally a telecommunications line or radiocommunications facility).
+Part XIB applies certain general anti-competitive conduct provisions of part IV of the CCA (described in other chapters) to telecommunications carriers and carriage service providers (CSPs) via the so-called ‘competition rule’.
+A ‘carrier’ is a person holding a carrier licence to own a ‘network unit’ (generally a telecommunications line or radiocommunications facility) used to supply a carriage service to the public.
 A ‘CSP’ is a person who supplies a carriage service to the public using a network unit owned by a carrier.3

 A carrier or CSP may breach the competition rule if it contravenes certain provisions of part IV in respect of a telecommunications market.